Only available to extend active Alzheimer’s Research UK Major grants.

 Our Grant Review Board (GRB) members are asked to read a subset of applications related to their area of expertise and provide a score based on whether an application should proceed to the next stage of review.

-In the last three years Alzheimer’s Research UK has received four applications of Extension grants.
-One of these projects was awarded funding.
+In the last three years Alzheimer’s Research UK has received 3 applications of Extension grants.
+2 of these projects was awarded funding.

 The terms and conditions of grant differ for each grant and contracts are drawn up individually once the grants have been awarded.